 He was sent to Hell, but not even Hell can hold Jason forever.
 With the help of a few mischievous teenagers, and a book from the Voorhees estate.
 Jason is brought back from his fifteen year...
 See full summary »

 Alice, having survived the previous installment of the Nightmare series, finds the deadly dreams of Freddy Krueger starting once again.
 This time, the taunting murderer is striking through ...
 See full summary »

 Kelly Jo Minter

-10 years after killing the goalie hockey-masked killer Jason Voorhees, Tommy Jarvis has grown up in various mental hospitals unable to get over the nightmares about Jason's return.
-When Tommy is sent to a rural halfway house in California for mentally disturbed teenagers, a series of grisly murders begin anew as another hockey-masked killer begins killing off all people at and around the residence.
+Five years after killing the goalie hockey-masked killer Jason Voorhees, Tommy Jarvis has grown up in various mental hospitals unable to get over the nightmares about Jason's return.
+When Tommy is sent to a rural halfway house in New Jersey for mentally disturbed teenagers, a series of grisly murders begin anew as another hockey-masked killer begins killing off all people at and around the residence.
 Has Jason returned from the dead to re-start his killing spree?
 Has Tommy decided to take over the reign of Jason, or has someone else?
 Written by

 15 of 24 people found this review helpful.